 #10 Look in All Directions

 We expect the best sky to be near the Sun, but it isn’t always the case.
 We need to look around quite often to see how everything changes.
 Sometimes we could see a rainbow on the West or some beautiful sky colors North of South.
 Don’t lock yourself into a single view, be open and flexible.
-Moreover, sunrise sidelight is one of the best types of light.
+Moreover, sunrise sidelight is one of the best types of light and is able to create a majestic sunrise landscape.
 It fills the entire scene and makes every rock and tree alive.
 Look for the direction where the sky is beautiful.

 #11 Take a tripod!